VijetaPriya47/Gitlab-Terraform-Provider/docs/resources/group_ldap_link.md

 - `cn` (String) The CN of the LDAP group to link with.
 Required if `filter` is not provided.
 - `filter` (String) The LDAP filter for the group.
 Required if `cn` is not provided.
 Requires GitLab Premium or above.
 - `force` (Boolean) If true, then delete and replace an existing LDAP link if one exists.
 Will also remove an LDAP link if the parent group is not found.
 - `member_role_id` (Number) The ID of a custom member role.
 Only available for Ultimate instances.
 When using a custom role, the `group_access` must match the base role used to create the custom role.
+To remove a custom role and revert to a base role, set this value to `0`.

 ### Read-Only